trackmania-rl/tmrl/README.md

 `tmrl` provides a Gymnasium environment for TrackMania that is easy to use.
 Fast-track for you guys [here](#trackmania-gymnasium-environment).

 - :earth_americas: **Everyone:**\
-`tmrl` hosts the [TrackMania Roborace League](readme/competition.md), a vision-based AI competition where participants design real-time self-racing AIs in the TrackMania 2020 video game.
+`tmrl` hosts the [TrackMania Roborace League](readme/competition.md), an informal vision-based AI competition where participants design real-time self-racing AIs in TrackMania 2020.

 ## Quick links